Birds-of-Space/staking-calculator/README.md

 ## Source File
 The main source file for this application is `src/index.pug`.

-## Author
-Add information about the author here.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.